jhu-ip/cs220-f24/assign/old/hw1.md

 In the homework folder of your private repository (`2024-fall-student-JHED`), you should create a new subfolder named `homework/hw1`.
-In that `homework/hw1` subfolder, you will create your program in a new C source file named `coins.c`.
+In that `homework/hw1` subfolder, you will create your program in a new C source file named `tasks.c`.
 At the top of the file, add a comment with your six character alphanumeric **Hopkins ID**.
 (Please do not include your name or JHED so as to allow for blind grading.)